eelefther/QuantumESPRESSO_FPGAacceleration/README.md

 For this purpose, the Xilinx Alveo U200 acceleration card was used.

-The accelerated implementation achieved:

-4.81× speedup for the FFT (FFTW3)
-4.14× speedup for the vloc_psi_k function
+The accelerated implementation achieved showed 4.81× speedup for the FFT (FFTW3) and 4.14× speedup for the vloc_psi_k function.

 These results demonstrate significant performance improvements compared to the baseline CPU implementation.